The Employment Law Review: Russia

 Pursuant to the law, employment may be terminated only on the grounds provided for by the law.
 The Labour Code sets out a list of the principal grounds for termination of employment, but it is not exhaustive; it can be extended by grounds stipulated in other federal laws.

-As a general rule, the company does not have to notify the state bodies of a dismissal.
-Among the exceptions are dismissals resulting from a company being wound up, and redundancies (see below).
+As a general rule, a company does not have to notify the state bodies of a dismissal.
+Among the exceptions are dismissals resulting from a company being wound up and redundancies (see Section XIII.ii).
 If a company is dismissing a foreign employee, it must notify the General Directorate for Migration of the Ministry of Internal Affairs within three days of termination of the employment agreement.

 If an employer decides to reduce its staff numbers, it should submit a written notification to the elected body of the trade union organisation no later than two months before the planned action, and three months in advance if the staff reduction may lead to collective dismissal.

 It is not common practice for employers to provide a social plan containing measures that are additional to those required by law or contained in industry or territorial agreements.
 However, measures aimed at reducing the number of employees subject to collective redundancy or providing re-employment may be contained in the company's collective bargaining agreement and may be implemented by the employer.

 Offers of suitable alternative employment have to be made in the event of redundancy.

 There are different notice periods depending on the type of dismissal.
 A notice of dismissal must be made in writing.
 Furthermore, it should be signed by the employee, proving that he or she received that notice.
 A notice period does not depend on the length of employment.